What is the True HI Gas Content in Massive Quiescent Galaxies in the Local Universe?: Data

 \subsection{The xGASS sample}

-The GALEX Arecibo SDSS Survey \citep[GASS;][]{GASS} was a targeted \hi\ survey conducted with the Arecibo telescope, observing galaxies in the redshift range $0.025 < z < 0.05$ with a flat stellar mass distribution between $10^{10} M_\odot$ and $10^{11.5} M_\odot$.
-The sample was randomly selected from a parent sample of $\sim$12,000 galaxies within the overlapping regions of the SDSS Data Release 6 \citep{Adelman_McCarthy_2008}, the GALEX Medium Imaging Survey \citep{Martin_2005}, and the ALFALFA footprint.
+The extended GALEX Arecibo SDSS Survey \citep[xGASS;][]{xGASS} is a targeted \hi\ survey conducted with the Arecibo telescope.
+It includes the original GASS sample \citep{GASS} and a low-mass extension of GASS.
+The GASS sample includes galaxies in the redshift range $0.025 < z < 0.05$ with a flat stellar mass distribution between $10^{10} M_\odot$ and $10^{11.5} M_\odot$.
+These galaxies were randomly selected from a parent sample of $\sim$12,000 galaxies within the overlapping regions of the SDSS Data Release 6 \citep{Adelman_McCarthy_2008}, the GALEX Medium Imaging Survey \citep{Martin_2005}, and the ALFALFA footprint.
 Observations continued until either an \hi\ detection was made or a stringent upper limit on the gas fraction of $M_{\textsc{Hi}}/M_\ast < 1.5\%$ was reached.
-The xGASS survey \citep{xGASS} extended this work to lower stellar masses ($10^9 M_\odot < M_\ast < 10^{10.2} M_\odot$) and redshifts ($0.01 < z < 0.02$).
-For this work, we use the xGASS representative sample \citep{xGASS}, which comprises 1179 galaxies representative of the general population.
-From this sample, we selected galaxies meeting our criteria: $M_\ast > 10^{10} M_\odot$, $\text{NUV}-r > 5$, and a data quality flag of $\texttt{HIconf\_flag} = 0$ (good, uncontaminated detection) or $-99$ (non-detection).
-Stellar masses and colors are from the NSA, and SFRs are estimated from SED fitting using the \texttt{CIGALE} code as done above for the FAST and SDSS samples.
-This initial selection yielded 271 galaxies, plotted as green points in~\autoref{fig:SFR_Mstar}.
-As with the ATLAS$^{\rm 3D}$ sample, we excluded a small number of galaxies with $\log(\text{sSFR}/\text{yr}^{-1}) > -11$ to ensure a robustly quiescent sample.
-Our final xGASS massive quiescent sample consists of 253 galaxies, with 44 \hi\ detections and 209 non-detections.
+The low-mass extension includes galaxies in the redshift range $0.01 < z < 0.02$ with a flat stellar mass distribution between $10^{9} M_\odot$ and $10^{10.2} M_\odot$.
+The final xGASS representative sample comprises 1179 galaxies representative of the general population.
+From this sample, we selected galaxies meeting our criteria: $M_\ast > 10^{10} M_\odot$, $\text{NUV}-r > 5$, $\rm \log sSFR < -11\ yr^{-1}$, and a data quality flag of $\texttt{HIconf\_flag} = 0$ (good, uncontaminated detection) or $-99$ (non-detection).
+Stellar masses and colors are from the NSA, and star formation rates are estimated from SED fitting using the \texttt{CIGALE} code as done above for the FAST and SDSS samples.
+This selection yielded 253 galaxies with 44 \hi\ detections and 209 non-detections, plotted as green points in~\autoref{fig:SFR_Mstar}.
 For simplicity, we refer to this as the `xGASS' sample hereafter.